Rishabh0797/Java/README.md

 So here I provided some Questions and their solutions.
 You can contribute by adding new Questions with their solutions.
 Moreover I am sharing my daily work :) :).

+Note :- More than the answer(output), please check how things are done.